The conservative Camassa-Holm flow with step-like irregular initial data: The conservative Camassa--Holm flow

 Let us recall that $\CHdom^+$ was defined as the set of all pairs $(u,\mu)$ in $\CHdom$ such that $\omega$ is a positive Borel measure on $\R$ and $\dip$ vanishes identically.
 It follows immediately from Proposition~\ref{propDefinite} that the subset $\CHdom^+$ is invariant under the conservative Camassa--Holm flow; compare \cite[Corollary~3.3]{coes98}.
 Furthermore, we showed in Lemma~\ref{lem:D+} that $\CHdom^+$ can be identified with a certain subset of $H^1_{\loc}(\R)$ by means of the projection $(u,\mu)\mapsto u$.
 The corresponding flow on this subset of $H^1_{\loc}(\R)$ gives rise to weak solutions $u$ of the Camassa--Holm equation~\eqref{eqnCH} in the sense that for every test function $\varphi\in C_\cc^\infty(\R\times\R)$ one has

 where the function $P$ is given by

-In fact, this is simply what~\eqref{eqnCHsysweak1} and~\eqref{eq:Pdef} in Theorem~\ref{thmWeakSol} reduce to when our weak solution $(u,\mu)$ belongs to $\CHdom^+$.
+In fact, this is simply what~\eqref{eqnCHsysweak1} and~\eqref{eq:Pdef} in Definition~\ref{defGCS} reduce to when the global conservative solution belongs to $\CHdom^+$.
 We note here that global weak solutions in this sense have been obtained before in~\cite{coes98c, como00}, however, under additional spatial decay assumptions at $\infty$ and by different approaches.
 In the more challenging indefinite case, existence of global weak solutions with various kinds of spatial asymptotics, although not covering the phase space $\CHdom$, have been established in~\cite{brco07, hora07, grhora12, grhora12b} by means of elaborate transformations to Lagrangian variables.

-\begin{remark} If our weak solution $(u,\mu)$ belongs to $\CHdom^+$, then the two-sided estimate in Lemma~\ref{lem:D+} shows that the $L^\infty(\R)$ norm of $u+u_x$ is an almost conserved quantity.
+\begin{remark} If the initial data $(u_0,\mu_0)$ belongs to $\CHdom^+$, then the two-sided estimate in Lemma~\ref{lem:D+} shows that the $L^\infty(\R)$ norm of $u+u_x$ is an almost conserved quantity.
 More precisely, one has

 for all times $t\in\R$. \end{remark}

 As mentioned already above, the subset $\CHdom^+$ is invariant under the conservative Camassa--Holm flow in view of Proposition~\ref{propDefinite}.
 According to Corollary~\ref{corsigposS1}, so is the subset $\CHdom^+_1$ defined by